"I Hope You Get COVID-19 And Die": State Police Arrest Two People Who Allegedly Coughed On, Harassed Workers

 The woman then reportedly began to cough on the employees and said “I hope you get COVID-19 and die.”
 The employee, 24, told police that she felt the woman’s saliva hit her face and hands and now must self-monitor at home.

-In the second incident, Greensburg State Police responded to a man, 53, of Cherry Tree who had allegedly coughed on employees at a doctor’s office in Unity Township.
+In the second incident, Greensburg State Police responded to a man, 53, of Cherry Tree who had allegedly coughed on employees at a doctor’s office in Unity Township around 10 a.m. that same day.

 “That mask is not going to help you.
 Are you sick?” the man asked and then coughed on the employees, according to the police report.
-“I guess we’ll find out,” he added afterward reportedly.
+“I guess we’ll find out,” he reportedly added afterward.

-The man then stated that he was apparently an EMT and was at the doctor’s office for a check-up after treating stranded citizens in Florida infected with COVID-19.
+The man then stated to police that he was apparently an EMT and was at the doctor’s office for a check-up after treating stranded citizens on Florida cruise ships infected with COVID-19.

 Both suspects were arrested.
 The woman is charged with simple assault, recklessly endangering another person and disorderly conduct.
 The man is charged with simple assault, recklessly endangering another person and disorderly conduct and harassment.